 - Step 4: Use this step to heal blisters.
-Free-fall 100F and hold.
+Free-fall and hold (at cone 03 fall 100F, at cone 06 fall 50F).
 The reason: The lower temperature increases the melt viscosity sufficiently to overcome melt surface tension and burst the bubbles (but still affords enough fluidity to heal them).
 You may need to customize temperature this for your kiln, ware and glazes.
 50F higher if glazes are crystallizing, lower if they are still blistering.

 - Step 5: Slowly cool down to 1400F.
 This will improve glossy glaze surfaces, removing remaining surface defects.
 With this slow cool glazes can crystallize, so this step will need to be removed if you don't want that.